Is Spectral Width a Reliable Measure of GRB Emission Physics?: Synchrotron emission

 \subsection{Sample selection}

 The GBM has observed over 2000 GRBs with cataloged spectral parameters readily available online\footnote{\href{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}}.
-However, these data must be re-fit to allow the measurement of the width via the SBPL.
+However, we must re-fit these data for this work.
 All spectral data used consist of 128 channel, time-tagged event (TTE) data obtained from the Fermi Science Support Center (FSSC).
 GRBs with cataloged parameters that were detected before 2017 and with best-fit peak-flux spectra of either Band or SBPL are used.
 These criteria result in a sample of 91 GRBs.
 Some catalog entries in the FSSC database had invalid response matrices and were discarded from the sample as it is important to use the exact responses that were used to compute the cataloged spectra\footnote{These errors involved RSP2 files that did not have valid time coverage intervals appropriate for the published peak-flux intervals.}.
 Next, a cut on significance over background of 30$\sigma$ was introduced to have a bright sample.
 A requirement that at least two Sodium Iodide (NaI) detectors in addition to one Bismuth Germinate (BGO) detector have acceptable viewing geometry of the GRB as denoted in the catalog further reduces the sample size.
 No selection on previously fitted spectral parameters was made to eliminate biasing the sample.
 Additionally, GRBs with Fermi Large Area Telescope (LAT) data are cut as they may include additional spectral features such as high-energy cutoffs.
 The final selections resulted in a sample of 44 GRBs.

 Using the information provided in the GBM catalog, detectors, background and peak-flux intervals are selected to appropriately match with the selections used to produce the catalog.
 It was required that some background selections be modified as the ones specified in the online catalog occasionally contained on-source intervals.
 With these selections, the backgrounds were fitted with a series of polynomials of varying order via an unbinned Poisson likelihood and the best one was chosen via a likelihood ratio test (LRT).
 The modeled background count estimation and Gaussian error were extrapolated into the source interval as described in \citet{Greiner:2016kv}.
 For source intervals, the 1.024 s peak-flux intervals denoted in the catalog were selected to minimize the effects of spectral evolution as well as to keep the properties of the sample close to those which were used in Section \ref{sec:review_width}.